krehicbenjamin/ARTI-Task/README.md

 (Time Series Model) LSTM -  This model may perform better on sequential or time-dependent data because it captures temporal dependencies between data points.

 (Regression Model) XGBoost - XGBoost is better suited for tabular data that lacks a clear temporal component.
 It can capture complex non-linear relationships and interactions between features.

+How to start the app:
+Have the path ready for your python.dll (this has do be done locally in the Program.cs file to have .Net native python compiling.

+When you open the app (preferably in Visual Studio) update the fields Runtime.PythonDLL
+PythonEngine.PythonHome

+When startitring the application you can press the green play button with https next to it.
+Both models have separate controllers and services for easier checking.